Research Commons: Applying for Awards, Funding, Scholarships, and Grants

-This guide provides resources to assist you in searching and applying for grants, scholarships and other types of funding.
-In addition to the resources listed here, consult your department and the Graduate Studies.
+This guide provides resources to assist you in searching and applying for awards, scholarships and other types of funding.
+In addition to the resources listed here, consult your department and the Awards and Funding resources and supports available via the Faculty of Graduate Studies.
 More information and research facilitation resources are available through the SFU Office of Research Services, though these are primarily geared towards faculty.

 Identifying grants to apply for